kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Rods stimulate off centres whereas cones stimulate on centres

 #### Answer: D. Rods stimulate on centres whereas cones stimulate off centres - *FALSE* = A. Bipolar cells in on centres depolarise and the bipolar cells in off centres hyperpolarise in response to light - TRUE
-- Each of the neurons in the various layers of the retina covers an area in your field of vision.
-This area in space, where the presence of an appropriate stimulus will modify the activity of this neuron, is called the receptive field of this neuron.
-The receptive field of a single photoreceptor cell, for example, can be said to be limited to the tiny spot of light, within your field of vision, that corresponds to this photoreceptor’s precise location on your retina.
-But, in each succeeding layer of the retina, the receptive fields become increasingly complex, and they become even more complex when it comes to the neurons of the visual cortex.
-An example of this complexity is the receptive fields of bipolar cells, which are circular.
-But the centre and the surrounding area of each circle work in opposite ways: a ray of light that strikes the centre of the field has the opposite effect from one that strikes the area surrounding it (known as the ‘surround’).
-In fact, there are two types of bipolar cells, distinguished by the way they respond to light on the centres of their receptive fields.
-They are called oncentre and off-centre cells.
-If a light stimulus applied to the centre of a bipolar cell’s receptive field has an excitatory effect on that cell, causing it to become depolarised, it is an on-centre cell.
-A ray of light that falls only on the surround will, however, have the opposite effect on such a cell, inhibiting (hyperpolarising) it.
-The other kind of bipolar cells, off-centre cells, display exactly the reverse behaviour: light on the field’s centre has an inhibitory (hyperpolarising) effect, whereas light on the surround has an excitatory (depolarising) effect.
+- Each of the neurons in the various layers of the retina covers an area in your field of vision
+- This area in space, where the presence of an appropriate stimulus will modify the activity of this neuron, is called the receptive field of this neuron
+- The receptive field of a single photoreceptor cell, for example, can be said to be limited to the tiny spot of light, within your field of vision, that corresponds to this photoreceptor’s precise location on your retina
+- But, in each succeeding layer of the retina, the receptive fields become increasingly complex, and they become even more complex when it comes to the neurons of the visual cortex
+- An example of this complexity is the receptive fields of bipolar cells, which are circular
+- But the centre and the surrounding area of each circle work in opposite ways: a ray of light that strikes the centre of the field has the opposite effect from one that strikes the area surrounding it (known as the ‘surround’)
+- In fact, there are two types of bipolar cells, distinguished by the way they respond to light on the centres of their receptive fields
+- They are called oncentre and off-centre cells
+- If a *light stimulus* applied to the centre of a bipolar cell’s receptive field has an *excitatory effect* on that cell, causing it to become **depolarised**, it is an **on-centre** cell.
+- The other kind of bipolar cells, **off-centre** cells, display exactly the reverse behaviour: light on the field’s centre has an inhibitory (**hyperpolarising**) effect, whereas light on the surround has an excitatory (depolarising) effect.

 Questions 2.101-2.110